ppartha2018/DuplicateFinderService/README.md

 Application available on: http://localhost:8080/DuplicateFinderService

 Note:
-1. "skipTest" while mvn install since I have written all the unit test as part of web integration tests, I realize that it could included in the regular build pipline by using @RestClient Integration test plugin with Spring Boot.
-For now, please invoke tests separately after starting the application.
+1. "skipTests" while mvn install since I have written all the unit test as part of web integration tests, I realize that it could be included in the regular build pipline by using @RestClient Integration test plugin with Spring Boot.
+For now, please invoke tests separately after startingthe application.

-2. Docker Containerization is work in progress.
-Issues with working with docker on Windows 10 Home.
-But maven plugin and docker file are created properly and can be used containerize from a different machine.
+2. Docker Containerization is a work in progress.
+I ran into issues with working with docker on my Windows 10 Home machine.
+But maven plugin and docker file are created properly and can be used with few changes in future.